-This fish ‘pie’ is the perfect thrifty student recipe to make for dinner for one.
+This fish ‘pie’ is the perfect thrifty student recipe to make for dinner for two.

 Fish is a good source of protein and essential omega 3 fatty acids, and tinned fish is not only economical but has a really long shelf-life and does not need to be kept in the fridge.